‘Now I have a reason to wake up in the morning’ - Erin beats depression and anorexia to become Miss Bikini

 ‘After a while you stop losing weight because you’re storing everything that you do have.

 ‘Then I started taking laxatives.
-I was on about 50 tablets a day.
 All I thought about was losing weight.’

 Erin had previously been diagnosed with Irritable Bowel Syndrome (IBS), so she already had laxatives she had been given.
-Once she had taken all of those she began buying them online in packets of 100.
+Once she had taken all of those she began buying them online.

 Once her mum found out, she began buying them in bulk from the supermarket instead.